bufbuild-ru/docs/docs/configuration/v2/buf-gen-yaml/index.md

 ### `opt`

 **Optional.** Specifies one or more plugin options for a plugin.
-You can provide options as either a single string or a list of strings.In `protoc`, you specify options with the `--<plugin name>_opt` flag and at least 1 argument:
+You can provide options as either a single string or a list of strings.

+In `protoc`, you specify options with the `--<plugin name>_opt` flag and at least 1 argument:

 ```text
 protoc --foo_out=bar --foo_opt=x=y,a=b <proto files>